Andy is the owner and founder of Fiddleback Forge.

 Fiddleback Forge continues to focus on what matters; making great knives.
 This is what Andy had to say about the focus of Fiddleback Forge's products:

 Handles and grinds are the focus of my knives.
-I am a tool-maker at heart, and strive to make a real cutting tool that is comfortable to use.
+I am a tool-maker at heart, and I strive to make a real cutting tool that is comfortable to use.

 The grind I like to put on knives (I still do all the bevel grinding) is the convex grind.
 I fell in love with convexed knives from the Himalayan Imports Khukuri.
-I like the strength of the convex grind on a knife, and I find them the easiest to maintain.
+I like the strength of the convex grind on a knife, and I find it the easiest to maintain.
 This is especially true in the field, certainly sandpaper is easier to carry, and less likely to break than stones.

-The other aspect of my knives that make them special is the handle.
+The other aspect of my knives that makes them special is the handle.
 I shape each handle with grinders and files, making each handle comfortable to use and naturally indexed in the hand.
 I always liked carving walking sticks, back in the Boy Scouts, and I think the shaping still appeals to me on that level.
 For a long time, the comfort of the handles was the highlight of the knives, while I worked out exactly how to make the convex grind look good.

-Every day, I strive to make the handles more comfortable, and the grinds cleaner with every batch.
+Every day, I strive to make the handles more comfortable and the grinds cleaner with every batch.
 Hopefully, every knife we finish this week is the best knife we've ever made.

 We have been lucky enough to surround ourselves with some of the best knife-makers in the country.
 Whether it is the great guys that are fellow members of the Georgia Knifemakers' Guild, or the national group The Knifemakers' Guild...we've been fortunate to be a part of this fantastic community of knife-makers.
 Andy was accepted into The Knifemakers' Guild in 2015.
 Andy is also a voting member of the Georgia Knifemakers' Guild and regularly hosts meetings for the group at the shop.